Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 108.  ### Question108
 What happens during Sprint 0? (choose the best answer)

-- [ ] Establish base system architecture and design, install version control and continuous integration setup.
+- [ ] Establish base System Architecture and design, install version control and continuous integration setup.
 - [x] There is no such thing as Sprint 0.
-- [ ] Base system architecture and design.
+- [ ] Base System Architecture and design.
-- [ ] Overall planning, base system architecture, base design, version control and continuous integration setup.
+- [ ] Overall planning, base System Architecture, base design, version control and continuous integration setup.
 - [ ] Requirements gathering, version control setup, and continuous integration setup.

 _[⬆ Back to Top](#table-of-contents)_